-- Caren Andrews currently holds the position of Borough Manger/Secretary for Atglen Borough.
+- Caren Andrews, Treasurer currently holds the position of Borough Manger/Secretary for Atglen Borough.
 She has spent her entire career working for small municipalities throughout Southeastern Pennsylvania and New Jersey, and while Borough Manager for Yeadon, Delaware County served as Board member and Treasurer for the Eastern Delaware County Stormwater (MS4) Collaborative.
-Ms. Andrews is a resident of West Chester and is the newest member of the Board, joining in 2017.
+Ms. Andrews is a resident of West Chester and joined the board in 2017.

 - Dr. Denis Newbold is a Research Scientist Emeritus at Stroud Water Research Center in Avondale, PA.
 His research interests center on riparian forest buffers and on the transport and cycling of carbon, nitrogen, and phosphorus in stream ecosystems.
 Mr. Newbold is also a member of the Penn Township Planning Commission and serves on the boards of the Southeastern Chester County Refuse Authority, the Elk Creeks Watershed Association, and the environmental organization, S.A.V.E.
 (Safety, Agriculture, Villages, and Environment, Inc.).
 He joined the Board in 1994 and has served as Chair, Vice-Chair and Secretary.